cdog/user-attachments/README.md

 ### 1.0.0

-* Specify the license is GPL v2 or later
+* Specified the license to GPLv2 or later
 * Initial release